KevinKipkoechMutai/MealTime/README.md

 [Author Contact Info](#authorcontactinfo)
 ## **Description**
 This website allows one to search their favorite recipes using a single keyword such as rice, pasta, chicken, and others.
-The data is fetched from TheRealDB API.
+The data is fetched from TheMealDB API.
 ## **Installation Requirements**
 To install and run this project, you need: